-5.3.11 Recognition and reporting of child abuse and neglect.
+Maryland requires all child care providers to maintain current certification; hence providers are completing this training every two years and receiving updates during said training. - 5.3.11 Recognition and reporting of child abuse and neglect.
 Note: The description must include a certification that child care providers within the state comply with the child abuse reporting requirements of section 106(b)(2)(B)(i) of the Child Abuse Prevention and Treatment Act (42 U.S.C.
-5106a(b)(2)(B)(i)).

-i.
+5106a(b)(2)(B)(i)). - a.
+Standard(s) - i.
 Provide a brief description of the standard(s).
 This description should identify the practices which must be implemented by child care programs.